basho/riak_ensemble/riak_consistent_user_docs.md

 ## What does "strong consistency" mean?

-The phase "strong consistency" is often used in different contexts to mean different things.
+The phrase "strong consistency" is often used in different contexts to mean different things.

 For Riak, "strong consistency" refers to single-key atomic operations.